mahesh-panchal/nextflow-novice/_episodes/02-language.md

 exercises: 20
 questions:
 - "What language is nextflow written in?"
-- "How to I write a nextflow script?"
+- "How do I write a nextflow script?"
 - "How can I run a nextflow script?"
 objectives:
-- "Explain Groovy syntax"
+- "Describe the Groovy syntax."
-- "Write a simple Nextflow workflow"
+- "Write a Nextflow workflow."
-- "Run a simple Nextflow workflow"
+- "Run a Nextflow workflow."
 keypoints:
 - "Nextflow is written in the Groovy computer language."
 - "Channels and Processes are the fundamental data structures of Nextflow."
 - "A workflow script is run using `nextflow run <script.nf>`."
 ---

-# Nextflow foundation

 Nextflow is a Domain Specific Language (DSL) designed to ease the writing of computational pipelines.
 It is an extension of the